Buenos Aires, Argentina.

 Woman on Subte D, 11.30 am on Friday 7/12, got off on Facultad Medicina

 Some people asked me where do I get the ideas for my stories or writings.
-Usually I replied with, “Everywhere.”
+Usually, I replied with, “Everywhere.”
 And it’s entirely true.
-Everything I have experienced in life and everyone I have crossed path with will become a story, a poem, a novel, or a blogpost.
+Everything I have experienced in life and everyone I have crossed paths with will become a story, a poem, a novel, or a blog post.
 However, lately, I was drawn into Craigslist‘s Personals section to find story ideas.

-Craigslist’s Missed Connections has been my guilty pleasure, successfully keeping me up several nights in a row, curling in my bed with a cup of hot chocolate, clicking random cities, reading random ads and being mellow.
+Craigslist’s Missed Connections has been my guilty pleasure, successfully keeping me up several nights in a row, curling in my bed with a cup of hot chocolate, clicking random cities, reading random ads, and being mellow.
 I have selected some of the most interesting ones in this post.
-Hopefully they could spark some inspirations in you–not only to write a story, a poem, or whatever, but also to seize the moment, and to take that one chance in life: to live a life without what-ifs.
+Hopefully, they could spark some inspiration in you–not only to write a story, a poem, or whatever, but also to seize the moment, and to take that one chance in life: to live a life without what-ifs.

 Malay Lady with Pink Lipstick Color on MRT towards Marina Bay

 Today afternoon around 4 pm, you were wearing a hijab and pink lipstick color and I was wearing blue.
 You boarded the MRT at Bukit Batok with your friend and I was sitting beside you.
 I fell asleep for a while but during the ride we looked at each other several times and I looked away because it was awkward.
 We both looked at each other when I finally alighted at Yew Tee.
 So if you happen to see this and want to make friends, just get back to me from here.
 Yeah?

 Indian Lady on Bus 851 This Morning